EthicalHunter-cyber/SOC-Analyst-Portfolio/Triage-Workbook.md

 ### Step 2: Context

 **Questions Asked:**
-- Who executed this command?
+- Who executed this process?
 - What was the parent process?
-- Can we decode the base64 to understand the actual command?
+- What command was executed?
-- Is this normal for this user/machine?
+- Is this normal activity for this user?

 **Findings:**
 - **User:** Administrator
-- **Command Pattern:** `powershell -enc [base64 payload]`
+- **Process:** cmd.exe spawned from PowerShell
-- **Base64 Decoded:** The encoded string decodes to: `Write-Host 'Triage Test'`
+- **Command:** echo SOC Triage Test (simulated lab activity)
-- **Parent Process:** Explored via available logs
+- **Parent Process:** powershell.exe launching cmd.exe

 **Story So Far:**
-An encoded PowerShell command was executed.
-The `-enc` flag is a standard obfuscation technique used by attackers to hide malicious commands from signature-based detection.
-The decoded content in this case is benign (a lab simulation), but the pattern is identical to real-world malware execution.
+A command prompt was launched from PowerShell.
+The parent-child relationship (PowerShell → cmd.exe) is a common pattern used by attackers to execute commands while evading PowerShell logging.
+In this lab simulation, the command is benign, but the execution pattern mirrors real-world attack techniques.

 ---

 ### Step 3: Scope

 **Questions Asked:**
-- Did this PowerShell process make any network connections?
+- Did this process spawn any child processes?
-- Did it spawn child processes?
+- Did it make network connections?
-- Did it create any files or persistence mechanisms?
+- Were other suspicious processes created in the same timeframe?

 **Findings:**
-- **Network:** Checked for Event ID 5156 or Sysmon Event ID 3 — no outbound connections detected
+- **Child Processes:** None detected
-- **Child Processes:** No suspicious child processes spawned
+- **Network:** No outbound connections from this process
-- **Persistence:** Correlated with new user creation (Scenario 2)
+- **Other Activity:** Correlated with new user creation (Scenario 2) in the same timeframe
-- **Other Hosts:** Only detected on this single host
+- **Other Hosts:** Single host only

-**Scope Verdict: CORRELATED — Linked to user account creation in same timeframe.
-Single host affected.**
+**Scope Verdict: CORRELATED — Linked to other suspicious activity.
+Single host.**

 ---

 ### Step 4: Decision

-**Assessment:** HIGH severity (if this were production, with real malicious payload)
+**Assessment:** MEDIUM severity (pattern is suspicious; content is benign in this simulation)

-**Decision:** In a production environment: ESCALATE to Tier 2 for investigation.
+**Decision:** In a production environment: INVESTIGATE FURTHER.
-In lab environment: Documented for training.
+In lab environment: Documented for training purposes.

 **Reasoning:**
-- Encoded PowerShell is a top attacker technique (MITRE T1059.001)
+- PowerShell spawning cmd.exe is a common attacker technique
-- Even though decoded content is benign, the obfuscation pattern itself is suspicious
+- Correlated with user account creation = potential attack chain
-- Correlated with persistence activity = potential multi-stage attack
+- The actual command is benign (lab simulation)
-- Would recommend host isolation + full investigation in production
+- If the command contained network activity or file downloads, would escalate to HIGH

 ---